 But what does all this matter?
 The only thing that counts is the oasis which each one carries in the centre of his heart-a warm oasis, surrounded by ice.
 It is there that the dead fall, like autumn leaves.
-There they live their deaths; there they are eternal.
-That is why Papan could not continue to live after her resurrection.
-She discovered that the world was empty and that her place was in the heart of her brother, Moctezuma, who was king over all the golden roofs of Tenochtitlán.
+There they live their death; there they are eternal.
+And why Papan could not continue to live after her resurrection.
+She discovered that the world was empty, and her place was in the heart of her brother, Moctezuma, who was king over all the golden roofs of Tenochtitlan.
 That is why Papan died again.